 Those with sensitive skin understand the trial and error of figuring a beauty routine that works.
 Figuring out which products won’t cause an adverse reaction is often an ongoing project.
 Personally, patch tests don’t always predict my skin’s long-term response to a product.
 This could be due to environmental or hormonal changes, but whatever the cause, I’m always reluctant to try anything that claims to be great for sensitive skin.

 Even with my love for CBD, I was skeptical about how my sensitive skin would react.
-Surprisingly, most of the CBD products I apply topically help my skin without an adverse incident.
+Surprisingly, most of the CBD topicals help my skin without an adverse incident.
 This is probably because CBD is a great source of Vitamin C and E, can boost collagen production, and can fight free radicals and signs of aging.

 As acceptance of CBD grows, more and more beauty and wellness products are surfacing with the promise of helping sensitive skin.
 Of course, as esthetician Barbara Stender says, testing out products is part of the process.
 She says doing research and finding what works for you is more important than you may realize: the skin’s memory will show the good care you took years from now.

-Stender also points out that sensitive skin is rarely a result of genetics, but an outcome of lifestyle elements like dieting.
+Stender also points out that sensitive skin is rarely a result of genetics.
+Rather an outcome of lifestyle elements like dieting.
 Environmental factors like extreme heat or cold, skin disorders, medicine side effects, and hormones are some of the reasons a person can develop especially sensitive skin.
-Using CBD with other essential oils and natural ingredients can potentially soothe irritation, like with Everyday Face and Body Oil by Apothecanna, which combines CBD with cedar, which soothes skin, and geranium, which can heal scars.
+Using CBD with other essential oils and natural ingredients can potentially soothe irritation.
+Everyday Face and Body Oil by Apothecanna, combines CBD with cedar, which soothes skin, and geranium, which can heal scars.